msafwankarim/classroom-app/Readme.md

 ### Note
-The System was testing under the wifi hotspot due to limitations of resources.
+The System was tested under the wifi hotspot.
 The server ip was set to https://192.168.43.164:5001 .
 The system may behave differently when used under different networks and IPs.
 It is recommended to change the IPs in configuration files and rebuild the project for correct results.